 For those who want an aesthetically pleasing low-maintenance system.

 For those who want even more pure water.

 Big box store and bargain systems regenerate on a daily schedule.
-Instead, we include electronic meters which measure water use patterns and intelligently regenerate the tank when needed.
+Instead, we include electronic meters which measure water use patterns and intelligently revive the tank when needed.
 You get the benefit of reduced consumption of both water and salt.

 All of our softener systems have an integrated control bypass valve to take the water softener out of the main water line.
 You won't need this often, but it's a lifesaver during maintenance.

 All water softener units include a separate salt brine tank in addition to the filtering tank.
 Using two tanks prevents corrosion and bridging (where the salt forms a layer above the water of the brine tank, preventing the salt from dissolving) - common conditions in single-tank units.

 All our installed water softeners come with 100 lbs of solar salt - salt which is free of impurities and ready to use.
 With regular usage, this salt will last for your first two months.
 For monthly salt delivery, check out our salt route service.

 There's no reason to worry about when to replace your water softener tank, nor any reason to dread an annoying 'low salt' sound.
 Our No-Hassle softener package includes a visual alarm when it's time to refill the brine tank.